ruben-vl/infosec-kb/CURL.md

 ## Skip Certificate Check

 Flag `-k` can be used to skip the certificate check.
 Only use this for testing a local web application or for practice purposes.

+## Verbose

+Flag `-v` can be used to print both the request and response.
+The `-vvv` flag shows even more verbose output.